Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Abstract

 \section{Abstract}

 In this paper we address the problem of learning and backtesting inventory control policies in the presence of general arrival dynamics -- which we term as a quantity-over-time arrivals model (QOT).
 We also allow for order quantities to be modified as a post-processing step to meet vendor constraints such as order minimum and batch size constraints -- a common practice in real supply chains.
 To the best of our knowledge this is the first work to handle either arbitrary arrival dynamics or an arbitrary downstream post-processing of order quantities.
 Building upon recent work \citep{madeka2022deep} we similarly formulate the periodic review inventory control problem as an {\it exogenous decision process}, where most of the state is outside the control of the agent. \citet{madeka2022deep} show how to construct a simulator that replays historic data to solve this class of problem.
 In our case, we incorporate a deep generative model for the arrivals process as part of the history replay.
 By formulating the problem as an exogenous decision process, we can apply results from \citet{madeka2022deep} to obtain a reduction to supervised learning.
-Finally, we show via simulation studies that this approach yields statistically significant improvements in profitability over production baselines.
-Using data from an ongoing real-world A/B test, we show that Gen-QOT generalizes well to off-policy data.
+Via simulation studies we show that this approach yields statistically significant improvements in profitability over production baselines.
+Using data from a real-world A/B test, we show that Gen-QOT generalizes well to off-policy data and that the resulting buying policy outperforms traditional inventory management systems in real world settings.